dustinson/d3cblog.github.io/_posts/2022/2022-09-23-MonteCarlo.markdown

 Based on that, we expect some learning to allow for a bit of scope creep.
 Looks like we're targeting early April now.
 There's just a 25% chance it'll still be done in Febuary, so we may want to adjust scope or adjust expectations.

-<h3>"Sometimes we find the stories are too big, so we spit them...</h3>
+<h3>"Sometimes we find the stories are too big, so we split them...</h3>
 <img src="{{ site.urlimg }}b/monteCarloSplit.png" >

 That's pretty common.
 Good choice.